blehman/code_samples/tweet_topic_modeling/README.md

 # Topic Modeling of Twitter Data using BERT and LDA

-This repository contains code and data for performing topic modeling on a dataset of Twitter data using BERT embeddings and Latent Dirichlet Allocation (LDA).
+This repository contains code and data for performing topic modeling on some Tweets using Latent Dirichlet Allocation (LDA) and CorEx.
 The goal is to extract meaningful topics from a collection of tweets and visualize them using various techniques.

 ## Overview

 Topic modeling is a technique used to discover abstract topics within a collection of documents.
-In this project, we focus on analyzing a dataset of Twitter data containing tweets related to the topic "golden retriever".
+In this project, the focus is focus on analyzing a dataset of Twitter data containing tweets related to the topic "golden retriever".
 Our aim is to uncover the main themes and discussions present in the tweets.

 ## Contents